Shopify/polaris/polaris.shopify.com/content/design/layout/density.md

                 <Dont>
                     ![A product variant detail page with a vertical division between options and media](/images/design/layout/layout-density-08-low-density-grid-dont@2x.png)

-                    Use grid or vertical dividers to create low density layouts, these can be confusing and hard to understand in a focused editing UI.
+                    Use grid or vertical dividers to create low density layouts.
+These can be confusing and hard to understand in a focused editing UI.
                 </Dont>
             </Grid.Cell>
         </Grid>